Support and Resistance Trading Guide

 • Price drops and begins to consolidate

-• The last green circle shows price dipping below the support level of the range and popping back inside.
+• The last green circle shows the price dipping below the support level of the range and popping back inside.

 • Price is unable to gain traction to the upside